 Axos’s Basic Business Checking Option doesn’t require a minimum balance or charge monthly service fees.
-You do need a $1,000 minimum deposit to open an account, though, but your first 200 transactions each month are free.
+There is no minimum deposit to open an account and you have access to unlimited fee-free transactions.
 If online banks give you pause because you frequent ATMs, you can rest easy with Axos–they’ll reimburse you for using any ATM, since they don’t have physical branches or dedicated ATMs.

 If you liked the idea of interest checking, Axos also offers a Business Interest Checking Account.
 The average minimum balance is a little steep if you want to avoid the fee—$5,000 daily, or incur a $10 monthly fee.
-But your money can grow more quickly with competitive interest rates–0.80% on account balances below $5 million.
+But your money can grow more quickly with competitive interest rates–1.01% on account balances below $50,000.

 Finding the best bank in Florida for your small business comes down to several factors.
 In addition to your physical location, you also have to consider how your business operates and which banking features are most important to the success and growth of your company.
 And if it turns out the banks in you area don’t meet all of your needs, online banking for business has evolved substantially to the point where you may have your needs completely served through a digital-only institution.